kanliot/m3u-from-Youtube/README.md

 #### What this script doesn't do is download videos, or give an .mp4 link to content like `youtube-dl --get-url`

+I've mucked around with only creating output for new videos, while halting when older content is reached.
+It works fine, but it's not in a shape to publish at this time.

 requires Bash, etc. should run on any Linux.